 Before Harvard, I spent three years as a visiting assistant professor of economics at two liberal arts colleges in Pennsylvania, Lafayette College and Gettysburg College.
 I taught courses in Econometrics, Labor Economics, Economic History, and Development, but primarily econometrics.
 A LOT of econometrics.

 Research-wise, I am interested in labor and development topics with an emphasis on gender, families, investments in children, health, social norms, and interpersonal violence.
-I pull a lot from social psychology and sociology and am pursuing cross-disciplinary collaborations with political scientists and psychologists.
-In a past life, I did a little bit of work in economic history, primarily on 18th century financial markets and global civil conflict.
+I pull a lot from social psychology and sociology and am pursuing cross-disciplinary collaborations with political scientists and social psychologists.
+During graduate school, I did a little bit of work in economic history, primarily on 18th century financial markets and global civil conflict.

 I’ve lived in half a dozen countries and forgotten at least as many languages.
 My Spanish is all there and my Portuguese is still decent, but please don’t ask me anything in Tamil besides whether I’m thirsty.